Brunnian link: Massey products

 Brunnian links can be understood in algebraic topology via Massey products: a Massey product is an n-fold product which is only defined if all (n − 1)-fold products of its terms vanish.
 This corresponds to the Brunnian property of all (n − 1)-component sublinks being unlinked, but the overall n-component link being non-trivially linked.

 Brunnian braids

 A Brunnian braid is a braid that becomes trivial upon removal of any one of its strings.
 Brunnian braids form a subgroup of the braid group.
 Brunnian braids over the 2-sphere that are not Brunnian over the 2-disk give rise to non-trivial elements in the homotopy groups of the 2-sphere.
-For example, the "standard" braid corresponding to the Borromean rings gives rise to the Hopf fibration S3 → S2, and iterations of this (as in everyday braiding) is likewise Brunnian.
+For example, the "standard" braid corresponding to the Borromean rings gives rise to the Hopf fibration S3 → S2, and iteration of this (as in everyday braiding) is likewise Brunnian.

 Real-world examples

-Many disentanglement puzzles and some mechanical puzzles are variants of Brunnian Links, with the goal being to free a single piece only partially linked to the rest, thus dismantling the structure.
+Many disentanglement puzzles and some mechanical puzzles are variants of Brunnian links, with the goal being to free a single piece only partially linked to the rest, thus dismantling the structure.

 Brunnian chains are also used to create wearable and decorative items out of elastic bands using devices such as the Rainbow Loom or Wonder Loom.